-Genre: Platformer Developer: Virgin Interactive Publisher: Sega of America Players: 1 Released: 1993
+Genre: Platformer Developer: Virgin Interactive Publisher: Sega Enterprises Players: 1 Released: 1993

 Aladdin was released for the Sega Genesis in late 1993 and is a 2D side-scrolling game based on the legendary Disney movie of the same name that was developed by Virgin Interactive and published by Sega.
 The movie was made famous for its characters, and the game for its breathtaking graphics, which still look amazing today.

 Gameplay takes place in an amazingly detailed 2D side-scrolling world.
 The diverse levels range from markets to dungeons, and all of them are filled with subtle details that suck you in and never let go.
 The market area, for example, has merchants in it, and the dungeon has skeletons.
 These little touches add quite a bit to the feel of the game.
 There are many enemies and they can be taken down with one of two weapons.
 You can use a sword or apples to thwart your foes.
 The sword is the more powerful of the two but it has a limited range of attack, while the apples have less power but more range than the sword.
 Be careful though, your apple supply is limited, so you’ll need to use them wisely.
 This adds an element of strategy to the game.
 You have to decide whether or not to use the more powerful weapon and risk injury, or use a lesser weapon and take longer to eliminate your foes.
 There aren’t all that many bosses to fight, which is a bit odd for this type of game, but it fits the movie better.
 There is only one true antagonist in the movie, Jafar, and he’s the only real boss in the game.
 This is one of the few games that can pull off only having one boss; and it does it flawlessly.